 At SuperGroup, PLLC, we boast a team of skilled plastic and reconstructive surgeons whose mission is to help patients look and feel their best.
 We take on complex cases and address difficult pathologies, ensuring our patients get treatments that lead to both functional and aesthetic restoration.
 We have a proven track record of assisting patients in recovering from melanoma and other types of skin cancer.
-SuperGroup, PLLC provides skin cancer reconstruction surgeries from our offices in Denton, TX, Fort Worth, TX, and Plano, TX.
+SuperGroup, PLLC provides skin cancer reconstruction surgeries from our offices.

 The Types of Skin Cancers Treated

 At SuperGroup, PLLC, we provide clinical intervention for a range of skin cancers.
-To learn more about each of these surgical solutions, we welcome you to contact our offices in Fort Worth, Denton, and Plano.
+To learn more about each of these surgical solutions, we welcome you to contact our offices.

 Basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) are the two most common skin cancer pathologies.
 Both tend to present on areas of the body that are exposed to the sun, most typically the face.
 While none of these cancers present with many symptoms, it is not unusual to have a lesion.
 The area immediately surrounding that lesion may also feel numb or itchy.
 In some cases, there may even be a slight burning sensation.